jonathanulco/laurakalbag-dot-com/content/posts/labels-in-input-fields-arent-such-a-good-idea/index.md

 **Edit:** “*name*” should actually be “*id*” here in the text input, I always get those two mixed up!
 (Thanks [Mike](/labels-in-input-fields-arent-such-a-good-idea/#comment-2794), for the heads up)

-{{< figure caption="I’m concerned that people will misuse or misunderstand the placeholder attribute as a way to replace form labels" >}}
+{{< figure figcaption="I’m concerned that people will misuse or misunderstand the placeholder attribute as a way to replace form labels" >}}
   	{{< img alt="HTML5 form preview" src="Screen-shot-2011-05-27-at-17.39.00.png" >}}
 {{< /figure >}}